melaniewalsh/AI-for-Humanists/_pages/models.md

 toc: true
 ---

+The core of modern AI is that you start with a large neural network model that has been trained for a long time on a large data set.
+Patterns in the real world start to be represented by numeric relationships in the neural network parameters.
+We can then take these base models and use them for new applications.

+The advantage of using pre-trained models is that they are able to deal with complex and ambiguous data because they are able to draw indirectly on millions of other examples.
+The disadvantage is that the larger the model, the more difficult it can be to access.

 ## Large, Cloud-only models

 These models are the most capable, but also the least open and accessible.
 They are large enough that they can only be run in dedicated data centers.